martinkiefer/optimistic-sketching/README.md

 If you want to compile and run the FPGA parts without changing anything, you will need access to a U250 accelerator flashed with a compatibel deployment platform.
 Otherwise you may have to make changes to the project.

 For the CUDA parts, any recent Nvidia GPU will do.
-We used an A100.
+We used an A100 accelerator.

 For the CPU baseline, any x86_64 CPU with AVX2 will do.
 We used an AMD EPYC 7742 (for historic reasons still caled Ryzen in the paper).
-It is generally recommended to run anything with use an x86_64 CPU with a recent Linux operating system as this is the only configuration we tested.
+It is generally recommended to run anything on an x86_64 CPU with a recent Linux operating system as this is the only configuration we tested.
 Some artifacts may not compile or execute on other architectures (e.g., tensorflow-probabilities is not available on a POWER system).

 ## Experiment Sets
 | Experiment                                           | Provided                     | Notes          |